 To get credit products that are not tied to a personal guarantee, two steps are critical:

 - Establish business credit

 Incorporation creates a legal separation between the company and the individual.
 Some people believe that incorporation, by definition, relieves the officers of all legal liability.
-That is not true.
+Unfortunately, this is not true.

 In the case of a lawsuit, any good lawyer will name both the company and its principals as defendants in an attempt to assign financial responsibility anywhere they can.
 In some cases, the legal separation won’t stand up and the individual is held liable.
 This is a very compelling reason to keep all business and personal transactions completely separate.

-Incorporation alone will not lead to business credit card approval.
+Incorporation alone will not allow you to get a credit card without a personal guarantee or personal credit check.
 Establishing business credit is another task entirely.
-Depending on the industry, finding companies that extend credit to a business without a personal guarantee may be tough to do but that is the goal.
+Depending on the industry, finding companies that extend credit to a business without a personal guarantee may be tough.

-A focused business owner must identify suppliers and lenders who report to Dun & Bradstreet and are willing to extend at least a small amount of credit.
+A focused business owner must identify suppliers and lenders who report to Dun & Bradstreet or other business credit bureaus and are willing to extend at least a small amount of credit.
 To stay credible, a business should pay all bills on time or early, and request gradual credit limit increases.